apark123/Projects/README.md

 ---

-## ▶️ How to Run
+## How to Run
-1. Clone or download the repo.
+1. Clone or download this repository.
 2. Place `palmer_penguins.csv` in the same directory.
-3. Open `PenguinSpeciesPrediction.ipynb` and run the cells in order.
+3. Open `PenguinSpeciesPrediction.ipynb` and run all cells in order.

 ---

-## 👤 Author
+## Author
 **Andrew Park**
-Data Analyst | Data Enthusiast
+Data Analyst
-📧 andrewpark470@gmail.com
+Email: andrewpark470@gmail.com
-📞 818-522-1277
+Phone: 818-522-1277